Rygel-XVI/bookshelf/README.md

 This is a project for my Flatiron School Rails Capstone.
 My motivation for it is to setup a classroom library system for my partner who has trouble keeping track of her books.
 It will be under continual development, adding various features over time.

-* To use, clone, bundle, rails db:migrate and use rails server.
+* To use; clone, bundle, rails db:migrate and use rails server.
 This must be used in a browsers incognito mode.
   I recommend setting up your own initial admin account in the seed file.

+* If you find an issue with the code please file an issue with a pull request.

 * RUBY VERSION
    ruby 2.5.0p0